qndan/WebIridium/DEVINSTRUCTIONS.md

 ## third-party stuff

 `libantimony` and `copasijs` have been vendored in the `public/` directory.
-They should be used by interfacing with the `features/simulation.ts` module.
+They should be used by interfacing with the `features/simulation.ts` module which interacts with the `public/simulationWorker.js` worker to run these libraries.
-These dependencies are handled by the `public/simulationWorker.ts` worker.

 ## workers